mendix/docs/content/en/docs/partners/sap/sap-bapi-connector.md

 * Mendix Studio Pro version 8.18.10 or above
 * At least 1 GB memory per instance if running on SAP BTP

-Depending on whether you plan to install the *bapi-service* component, you also need one of the following prerequisites:
+Depending on whether you plan to use the SAP Cloud Connector, you also need the following prerequisites:

-* With *bapi-service* installed - An RFC-type destination on SAP BTP
+### 2.1 Required Only When Using the SAP Cloud Connector

+If you are using the SAP Cloud Connector to facilitate connection to the SAP backend system, you must install the *bapi-service* microservice component.
+The optional component minimizes the network complexity and helps make your application is compliant with the recommended SAP security standards.

+You can download the *bapi-service* component from the [Mendix Content Delivery Network](https://cdn.mendix.com/mcdep/bapi-service/bapi-service-1.0.0.zip), and then use the extracted manifest file to deploy the *bapi-service.war* file to SAP BTP.
+To use the component, you must also define an RFC-type destination in SAP BTP.

+### 2.2 Required Only When Not Using the SAP Cloud Connector

-* Without *bapi-service* installed - Access to the SAP System over the network from where the Mendix application is deployed
+If you are connecting to the SAP backend without using the SAP Cloud Connector, you must ensure access to the SAP System over the network from where the Mendix application is deployed.

-## 3 Developing using the BAPI Connector for SAP Solutions
+## 3 Developing Using the BAPI Connector for SAP Solutions

 To use BAPI Connector for SAP Solutions in your Mendix application to call the BAPI of your choice, you need to perform the following steps:

-1. Optional: If you want to use the optional *bapi-service* component, download it from [Mendix Content Delivery Network](https://cdn.mendix.com/mcdep/bapi-service/bapi-service-1.0.0.zip), and then use the extracted manifest file to deploy the *bapi-service.war* file to SAP BTP.
-2. Set up the developer environment as described in [Setting Up the Developer Environment](#setup-environment).
+1. Set up the developer environment as described in [Setting Up the Developer Environment](#setup-environment).
-3. Test the connection to the SAP Backend [using the microflow `TestConnection`](#test-connection).
+2. Test the connection to the SAP Backend [using the microflow `TestConnection`](#test-connection).
-4. Add the microflow `Create_BAPIExplorer` to the navigation of your app to allow you to search for the BAPI(s) you need.
+3. Add the microflow `Create_BAPIExplorer` to the navigation of your app to allow you to search for the BAPIs you need.

     {{% alert color="info" %}}Searching for BAPIs is provided as a microflow rather than a separate app so that you can set up the JCo destination securely.
 You should not give access to this microflow to any end-users of an app you build using the Mendix BAPI Connector.{{% /alert %}}

-5. Search for the BAPI(s) you need, download the schema(s), and [generate Mendix BAPI module(s)](#create-bapi-module) using the [Model Creator for SAP Integrations](https://sapmodelcreator.mendixcloud.com/link/bapi).
+4. Search for the BAPIs you need, download the schemas, and [generate Mendix BAPI modules](#create-bapi-module) using the [Model Creator for SAP Integrations](https://sapmodelcreator.mendixcloud.com/link/bapi).
-6. Import the generated Mendix BAPI module .mpk to your Mendix application using the instructions in [Importing and Exporting Apps, Modules, Widgets, and Documents](/refguide/import-and-export/).
+5. Import the generated Mendix BAPI module .mpk to your Mendix application using the instructions in [Importing and Exporting Apps, Modules, Widgets, and Documents](/refguide/import-and-export/).
 A module with the same name as the BAPI is added to the app.

     {{< figure src="/attachments/partners/sap/sap-bapi-connector/bapi-material-getall.png" alt="The BAPI_MATERIAL_GETALL module in the App Explorer" >}}

-7. Create a microflow to call the BAPI, as shown in the example below.
+6. Create a microflow to call the BAPI, as shown in the example below.

     1. Add the action `GetJCoDestination`.
 This will retrieve the JCoDestination to communicate with SAP system.